Brayden-Zhang/brayden-zhang.github.io/_pages/about.md

 Hi!
 Thanks for visiting my website.

-I'm a student at the University of Toronto studying Engineering Science.
-I'm interested in a wide range of topics, including machine learning, robotics, geography, and software development.
+I'm a student at the [University of Toronto](https://www.utoronto.ca/) studying [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/).
+I'm interested in a wide range of topics, including machine learning, robotics, geography, and transportation.

 Check out my blog for updates on my work and interests.